WHAT'S ON! 19th May Arts Day, 27th May Queen's Platinum Jubilee Garden Party, 27th May School Closes for half term

 We have high expectations for all learners in school and set challenging targets for them.
 We also have high expectations for learners’ behaviour and conduct and apply these expectations consistently and fairly.
 We are a school that practises unconditional positive regard for all.

 We are a school that values and actively promotes working in partnership with parents and carers.
 We have been awarded the Leading Parent Partnership Award.
-Parents and carers engage in the annual parental questionnaire each summer.
-100% of parents and carers who responded to the Summer 2021 questionnaire agree that Millwood is an inclusive and welcoming school, we keep your child safe, we celebrate their successes and achievements, that we promote your child’s physical and emotional wellbeing and that they made the right decision in choosing Millwood.
+Parents and carers engage in the annual parental questionnaire each term.
+100% of parents and carers who responded to the Spring 2022 questionnaire feel that they made the right choice in choosing Millwood for their child.
+100% of parents and carers agree that Millwood keeps their child safe, that their child makes good progress at Millwood, that Millwood staff are welcoming and supportive, that Millwood is an inclusive and welcoming school, that we promote your child’s physical and emotional wellbeing and Millwood is still an outstanding school.
 Additional comments include:

 Parents and carers receive a weekly newsletter, which is available on the school website, and receive weekly WOW moments via Seesaw.
 We have a number of key events in the school calendar that we invite you into school to be a part of; our Christmas performances, Prize Day, and 3 times a year Parent and Carers Evenings, to name a few.